refinedev/refine/documentation/docs/api-references/hooks/data/useDeleteMany.md

 :::

 :::danger
 Passed callback will receive a function that actually cancels the mutation.
-Don't forget to run this function to cancel the mutation on `undoable` mode.
+Don't forget to run this function to cancel the mutation on the `undoable` mode.

 ```tsx
 // highlight-start